Paul-Mallet/Portfolio/README.md

 # Paul Mallet's Portfolio

 In this portfolio I'ld like to test as many scripts as I could to improve my JS skill, but I'ld like to create my own experience too.
 You'll find 4 different pages on this website: homepage, about me, projects and contact form.
 Each of them are available just by clicking on links of the nav menu of the homepage.
 Feel free to check the website on [this link](https://portfolio-pm.fr/) 😃.

+My personal social accounts:

 [![LinkedIn Profil](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](#)
 [![X(ex: Twitter) Profil](https://img.shields.io/badge/X-000000?style=for-the-badge&logo=x&logoColor=white)](https://twitter.com/PaulMal33466829)